ggdurrant/Femoral-Implant-Stress-Distribution/README.md

 ## Results
 The max stresses and corresponding locations for each case can be calculated, as well as looking at the distribution of compressive and tensile stresses, which are plotted with the neutral axis.

-The stress distribution of the variable BMD heterogenous bone can then be plotted.
+The stress distribution of the variable BMD heterogenous bone can then be plotted, with millimeters on the x and y axis, and contour scale depicting stress in MPa, with positive values indiciating tensile and negative compressive.

 ### without an implant:
 ![NA](https://github.com/ggdurrant/Femoral-Implant-Stress-Distribution/blob/main/images/noImplant.png)